grafos-ml/frappe/doc/src/installation.rst

 _____________________

 For performance reasons all the data is cached "à priori".
 Because of the different nature of the data, the caching configuration is a very important part in deployment.
-We can divide to 3 kinds of data.
-Data witch state must be consistent in every node, data that is to big to be stored remotely and data that is accessed a lot per request.
-Because of this we have 3 kinds of caching.
+We can divide to 2 kinds of data.
+Data witch state must be consistent in every node and data that is to big to be stored remotely.
+Because of this we have 2 kinds of caching.

 default
 +++++++